tytydraco/yessleep/out/My_best_friend_Mattys_went_missing_just_as_I_am_dealing_with_a_serious_mold_problem.md

 Jen’s eyebrows went up like those things over the 6 key.

 “You’re sure?
 Phoebe?
 No fucking way.
-Not our Phoebe.”
+Not our Phoebe.
+She wouldn't even cheat on a break.”

-“No doubt.
+I shook my head.

+“There's no doubt about it.
 He found receipts.
 Phone records.
 Security footage.
 He followed her around.
 You get the picture, now?”

 Jen tilted her chin to catch the last drop of my espresso almond mocha latte.